artsy/artsy.github.io/_posts/2018-05-08-is-graphql-the-future.markdown

 * …might have backed into this design.
 It’s well known that they think of their data as a graph, so I suspect GraphQL might have begun literally as a "graph query language", analogous to [SQL](https://en.wikipedia.org/wiki/SQL) for relational databases.
 * …thinks that this too difficult to explain, and thus, settled on the query language paradigm.

 There are a couple reasons GraphQL might not look like a scripting language to you.
 It didn’t to me, at first!
-After all, you don't write your query as sequence of operations.
+After all, you don't write your request as list of statements.
 It doesn’t have a concept of variables, other than parameters to the whole document.
 There are no looping constructs or recursion.
 But I think a closer look might shift your perspective.

-## Operation flow
+## Control flow

 It’s true that a GraphQL request doesn’t follow the same vertical sequence of steps model familiar to most programming languages.
 But sequencing _does_ exist.
 It’s just represented by calling nested fields of object types, terminating in a scalar field.
-See this query:
+See this request:

 ```
 {